 Nadia is extremely passionate about music teaching and education work.
 For the past 12 years, in addition to her performing career, she has worked as a woodwind and piano teacher in both state and private schools and colleges in Lancashire, Greater London and Surrey.
-She teaches clarinet, saxophone and music theory at all levels, and piano and flute to grade 5, and has experience of taking many students of all ages and backgrounds through ABRSM examinations, and preparing them for concerts and scholarship / youth orchestra auditions and diplomas over the years.
+She teaches clarinet, saxophone and music theory at all levels and has experience of taking many students of all ages and backgrounds through examinations, and preparing them for concerts and scholarship / youth orchestra auditions and diplomas over the years.

 "Nadia was recommended to me by my old clarinet teacher and I have thoroughly enjoyed learning with her.
 My A' level performance was to take place in December contributing to my final A level mark and Nadia helped me to achieve full marks in the performance with her help and guidance.
 What I really enjoyed with Nadia was that she helped me with specific techniques and how to get the best sound for certain styles of playing, and she also really helped me with my staccato, which is something I've struggled with over the years.
 Overall, she has given me a different outlook on the clarinet, focussing me on different techniques whilst expanding my repertoire by playing pieces that will really help me for university, I would definitely recommend her as a teacher!"
 (Molly Harris - September 2014)

 Nadia is a qualified music examiner for Trinity Guildhal qualified as a music examiner for Trinity Guildhall in January 2018.

 Nadia is experienced at leading and participating in school education workshops, both independently and with her wind ensemble, the London Myriad Ensemble.' (www.londonmyriad.com)